Skills for global citizens

 Developing 21st Century Skills

 Learning LANGUAGES promotes effective learning across all subject areas by providing students with the skills to analyse and use language better.
 These literacy skills are a key to understanding any subject, and they develop no matter which language is studied.
 Students learn to experiment with different ways of thinking and expressing their thoughts, and they are more likely to try a variety of solutions when solving problems.

 In addition, the skills of learning a language other than English last a lifetime and can be applied to any other language children may decide to learn to help their career.

 Students leaving school can now expect to have 6 - 10 job changes in their lifetime.
-Employers are interested in recruits who can demonstrate positive attitudes and work ethics that include teamworking skills, tolerance, awareness of cultural values and practices, planning and initiative, all of which are developed in studies of language
+Employers are interested in recruits who can demonstrate positive attitudes and work ethics that include teamwork skills, tolerance, awareness of cultural values and practices, planning and initiative, all of which are developed in studies of language.

 Modern methods of teaching languages recommend a range of activities, including role-plays, games, songs, interactive technologies for self- paced and independent learning and stories that engage students in using the language.
 The focus is on each student's progress with a range of levels of achievement and challenge evident in each class.
 For students this is a vibrant, supportive and stimulating learning environment developed from their interests and focusing on individual success.

 We offer a range of extracurricular activities to further enhance the study of language and culture.
 These include cultural experiences such as outings to foreign language film festivals and art exhibitions and workshops at the NGV, as well as participation in various Language competitions including the Chinese debating competition.